Brendan Wiredu: Fleetwood Town

 On 21 June 2022, Wiredu joined Fleetwood Town on a three-year deal.

 Plymouth Argyle

 On 4 July 2025, Wiredu joined Plymouth Argyle on a three-year deal.

-On 2 August 2025, Wiredu made his league debut for Argyle, scoring an own goal in a 1–3 loss to Barnsley.
-On 12 August, he scored his first goal for the club in a 3–2 victory over Queens Park Rangers at Home Park in the first round of the EFL Cup.
+On 2 August, Wiredu made his league debut for Argyle, scoring an own goal in a 3–1 loss to Barnsley.
+Ten days later, he scored his first goal for the club in a 3–2 victory over Queens Park Rangers at Home Park in the first round of the EFL Cup.

+Salford City

+Wiredu signed with League Two club Salford City on on a "multi-year" contract on 21 August 2026 for an undisclosed fee.

 Personal life

 Born in London, Wiredu is of Ghanaian descent.
 He attended St Saviours primary school in Poplar and Bishop Challoner Catholic Collegiate Secondary School in Shadwell.